-Figuring Out What Motherboard Chipset You Have on Laptop
+Figuring Out What Motherboard Chipset You Have on Your Laptop

-Laptop motherboards, unlike desktop motherboards, do not have the chipset mentioned in there name.
+Unlike desktop motherboards, laptops do not have the chipset mentioned in their name.

-For instance, the model name HP 8259 tells you nothing about what chipset it features.
+For instance, the model name HP 8259 tells you nothing about what chipset its features.

 To figure out the chipset of your laptop’s motherboard, I recommend using CPU-Z.

-In the Mainboard tab of the CPU-Z utility, check for the fields labelled as “Chipset” and “Southbridge”.
-Point to be noted here is that the Southbridge for modern systems is the same as the actual chipset.
+In the Mainboard tab of the CPU-Z utility, check for the fields labeled “Chipset” and “Southbridge.”
+The point to be noted here is that the Southbridge for modern systems is the same as the actual chipset.